denevell/Natch/README.md

 ### 0.2 Tech tasks
 * Figure out how to relate user to post.
+* Create a method to delete all posts for testing

 ### Backlog

 * Tech task: Tests for entity queries or refactor somewhere else